aistairc/SchemaTOD/README.md

-## SchemaTOD - End-to-End Task-Oriented Dialogue Systems Based on Schema
+## SchemaTOD - A Schema-aware End-to-End model for Task-Oriented Dialogue Systems
 This is the codes and data used for the paper.

 ### Requirements